brillout/wildcard-api/readme.md

 if you want to create a backend API that is meant to be used only by your frontend, then you don't need REST nor GraphQL &mdash; [RPC](/docs/what-is-rpc.md#what-is-rpc), such as Wildcard, is enough.

-You may still want the structure of a RESTful or GraphQL API for a large app.
+For a large app, you may still want the structure that comes with a RESTful/GraphQL API.
-But this typically applies only for large companies and "premature optimization is the root of all evil" &mdash;
+But this typically applies only for large companies that develop apps with a high number of developers, and "premature optimization is the root of all evil";
 start with
 [RPC as default](/docs/blog/rpc-as-default.md#rpc-as-default)
 and later switch to [REST or GraphQL](/docs/blog/rest-or-graphql.md#rest-or-graphql-a-simple-answer)